-Note that the output signals are prefixed with M_AXI_DATA.
-This will ensure that each port will be implemented as an AXI4 interface, since the suffix for both signals is a valid AXI4 signal name (tvalid and tdata).
+Note that the output signals are prefixed with $M_AXI_DATA$.
+This will ensure that each port will be implemented as an AXI4 interface, because the suffix for both signals is a valid AXI4 signal name (tvalid and tdata).

-27. Use the Up to Parent toolbar button to return to the top level.
+27. Click the Up to Parent toolbar button to return to the top level.

-The DDC block will use the same clock frequency as the original design, 491 MHz, as this is the rate of the incoming data.
+The DDC block uses the same clock frequency as the original design, 491 MHz, because this is the rate of the incoming data.

 - 28. In the top-level design, select and copy the System Generator token. - 29.
 Double-click the DDC block to navigate into the subsystem. - 30.
-Use Ctrl-V or right-click to paste a System Generator token into DDC. - 31.
-Double-click the System Generator token to open the Properties Editor.

-- 32. Select the Clocking tab. - 33.
-Deselect Enable multiple clocks.
+Press the Ctrl+V key or right-click to paste a System Generator token into the DDC. - 31.
+Double-click the System Generator token to open the Properties Editor. - 32.
+Select the Clocking tab. - Deselect Enable multiple clocks.
 The FPGA clock period and Simulink system period are now set to represent 491 MHz.